wendyverdonk93/docs/content/api/payment_methods/post-order-payafter.md

 ----------------
 __forwarded_ip__ | string

  The [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header of the customer request when using a proxy.
-[More info](/faq/api/ip_address)
+For more information, see [`ip_address`](/faq/api/ip_address).

 ----------------